 Yeah, it would be nice to go to sleep knowing that the animal kingdom stays outside the door.

 4. Good Working Ergonomics

 Every time I arrive in a new destination, I wish that my new room would have a desk and a comfortable chair.
 Most of the time, this is not the case.
 Instead, I have to improvise a table from pillows, drawers or whatever is available.
-Back home, I knew I’d always have a good desk for my laptop.
+Back home, I knew I’d always have a good desk for my laptop, and am always picking up a new ergo-chair I’ve been eyeing during an office chair sale at Staples.
 Now I just wonder what two years of bad ergonomics will do to my body.

 3. Reliable and Fast Internet Connection